adulfan/devstak_d8/provisioning/roles/grunt/README.md

 # Grunt

-This is a role to install and configure Grunt inside the host VM according to your project standards and needs.
+This is a role to install and configure Grunt inside the guest VM according to your project standards and needs.

 * http://gruntjs.com/